 Network supplier expertise versus inertia

-If TIP is successful, it will bring new technologies into operator networks.
+If the TIP is successful, it will bring new technologies into operator networks.
 And with those technologies will come new vendors.
 Hence, we saw the best-performing vendors of the OpenRAN RFI including a broad set of players extending beyond the traditional end-to-end network players: Mavenir; Parallel Wireless; Altiostar; Fairwaves; Radisys; BaiCells; NEC; ASOCS; Phluido; Comba; Dali Wireless; and VANU (in no particular order).